mdeff/ntds_2019/README.md

 If you don't know how to install those on your platform, we recommend to install [Miniconda] or [Anaconda], a distribution of the [conda] package and environment manager.
 Follow the below instructions to install it and create an environment for the course.

-1. Download the Python 3.x installer for Windows, macOS, or Linux from
-   <https://conda.io/miniconda.html> and install with default settings.
-Skip
+1. Download the Python 3.x installer for Windows, macOS, or Linux from <https://conda.io/miniconda.html> and install with default settings.
-   this step if you have conda already installed (from [Miniconda] or [Anaconda]).
-Linux users may prefer to use their package manager.
+   Skip this step if you have conda already installed (from [Miniconda] or [Anaconda]).
-   * Windows: Double-click on `Miniconda3-latest-Windows-x86_64.exe`.
+   * Windows: double-click on `Miniconda3-latest-Windows-x86_64.exe`.
-   * macOS: Run `bash Miniconda3-latest-MacOSX-x86_64.sh` in your terminal.
+   * macOS: double-click on `Miniconda3-latest-MacOSX-x86_64.pkg` or run `bash Miniconda3-latest-MacOSX-x86_64.sh` in a terminal.
-   * Linux: Run `bash Miniconda3-latest-Linux-x86_64.sh` in your terminal.
+   * Linux: run `bash Miniconda3-latest-Linux-x86_64.sh` in a terminal or use your package manager.
 1. Open a terminal.
    Windows: open the Anaconda Prompt from the Start menu.
 1. Install git with `conda install git`.
-1. Navigate to the folder where you want to store the course material with `cd path/to/ntds`.
+1. Navigate to the folder where you want to store the course material with `cd path/to/folder`.
-   Windows users may need `\` instead of `/` as the path separator.
 1. Download this repository with `git clone https://github.com/mdeff/ntds_2019`.
 1. Enter the repository with `cd ntds_2019`.
 1. Create an environment with the packages required for the course with `conda env create -f environment.yml`.
-1. If everything went fine, you should be able to run the [`test_install.ipynb`][test_install] notebook after following the above steps.
+1. If everything went fine, you should be able to run the [`test_install.ipynb`][test_install] notebook, after following the steps below to start Jupyter.

 [test_install]: https://nbviewer.jupyter.org/github/mdeff/ntds_2019/blob/outputs/test_install.ipynb

 Every time you want to work, do the following:

 1. Open a terminal.
    Windows: open the Anaconda Prompt from the Start menu.
-1. Activate the environment with `conda activate ntds_2019` (or `activate ntds_2019`, or `source activate ntds_2019`).
+1. Activate the environment with `conda activate ntds_2019`.
-1. Navigate to the folder where you stored the course material with `cd path/to/ntds_2019`.
+1. Navigate to the folder where you stored the course material with `cd path/to/folder/ntds_2019`.
-1. Start Jupyter with `jupyter notebook` or `jupyter lab`.
+1. Start Jupyter with `jupyter lab`.
    The command should open a new tab in your web browser.
 1. Edit and run the notebooks from your browser.
+1. Once done, you can run `conda deactivate` to leave the `ntds_2019` environment.

 [git]: https://git-scm.com
 [python]: https://www.python.org